jflex-de/jflex/jflex/README.md

-This directory contains the source code for JFlex.
+# JFlex 1.5.0

-Directory contents:
+This directory contains JFlex, a fast scanner generator for Java.

-../pom.xml:
+To run JFlex, run `bin/jflex` from the command line or double click on `lib/JFlex.jar`.
+You need JDK 1.5 installed and set up.

-  Maven Project object model
+See the manual in `doc/` or the website at <http://jflex.de> for more information and for how to get started.

-  Useful targets:
+## Contents ##

-	  mvn compile: build and compile JFlex
+      bin/                    command line start scripts
-	  mvn test: run unit tests
+      doc/                    manual
-    mvn package: generate jflex.jar
+      examples/               some example scanners

-skeleton:
+      lib/                    JFlex.jar, syntax highlighting, skeleton files

-  a skeleton file matching exactly the precompiled scanner skeleton.
+      src/
-  Can be used together with the --skel option
+      src/main/java/          JFLex sources

-skeleton.nested:
+      src/main/jflex/         scanner spec
-  a skeleton file that supports nested input streams (see the manual for the API).
-Can be used together with the --skel option
+      src/main/cup/           parser spec

-main/java/jflex:
+      src/main/resources/     strings and default skeleton file
-  source files of package JFlex
+      src/test/               unit tests

-main/java/jflex/gui:
+      parent.xml +
-  source files of package JFlex.gui
+      pom.xml                 maven project object model, useful targets: mvn compile   build and compile JFlex

-main/java/jflex/anttask
+                                 mvn test      run unit tests
-  source files of the JFlex Ant task (contributed by Rafal Mantiuk)
+                                 mvn package   generate jflex.jar

-test/java/jflex
+## Dependencies ##

-  unit tests for JFlex
+* To run JFlex, you need at least JDK 1.5.

-main/java/java_cup/runtime:
+* To build JFlex, you need JDK 1.5 and maven 2.2.1.
-  CUP v0.11a runtime classes, used by JFlex
+  Maven will take care of the remaining dependencies, such as JFlex, CUP, JUnit, etc.